ericdeansanchez/bifrost/Architecture.md

 ## (Sub) Commands

-Bifröst is a binary command line that utilizes [clap](https://clap.rs)––"a command line argument parser for Rust."
+Bifröst is a binary command line app that utilizes [clap](https://clap.rs)––"a command line argument parser for Rust."
 The functionality clap provides more than suits Bifröst's needs.